 There are many great cities in the Maritimes but Halifax, at the heart of it all, is the hub.
-With a population of almost 400,000, it is the biggest city east of Montreal and is therefore the commercial centre of the Atlantic region.
+With a population of nearly 400,000, it is the largest city east of Montreal and is therefore the commercial centre of the Atlantic region.

 Here are some of the things that set this city apart:

 There are plenty beautiful views, interesting businesses, and top-notch outdoor events (such as the Halifax Jazz Festival and the International Buskers Festival) to explore along the boardwalk.
 You can also find stunning views from the ferry, the bridge to Dartmouth or from charter boats such as the Harbour Hopper and Tall Ship Silva.

 A visit to Halifax isn’t complete without stopping by Alexander Keith’s Nova Scotia Brewery on Lower Water St. Keith’s is synonymous with Nova Scotia and Halifax, and is still one of the strongest businesses in the region after close to 200 years!